 - Deutschen Pfest – Held annually on the third weekend of May, this festival in Pflugerville, 17 miles north of Austin, features a parade, live music and a carnival, include lots of rides, food and drinks, and vendors selling all sorts of wares.

 Austin in June

-- X Games Austin – The X Games come to Austin in early June, June 2-5, 2016, featuring world-class action sports competitions, live music, interactive festivals and more.
+- X Games Austin – The X Games come to Austin in early June, featuring world-class action sports competitions, live music, interactive festivals, and more.

-- Soul to Sole Festival – One of the oldest festivals of its kind, this annual celebration brings dancers and instructors from across the globe for five days in June, June 7-12, 2016, hosting tap jams, master classes, choreography classes, panel discussions and a variety of performances.
+- Soul to Sole Festival – One of the oldest festivals of its kind, this annual celebration brings dancers and instructors from across the globe for 5 days in June, hosting tap jams, master classes, choreography classes, panel discussions, and a variety of performances.

-- ATX Television Festival – Held over four days in June, June 9-12, 2016, this unique festival celebrates television through screenings, panels, Q&As and other industry events featuring people who work in all aspects of TV.
+- ATX Television Festival – Held over 4 days in June, this unique festival celebrates television through screenings, panels, Q&As and other industry events featuring people who work in all aspects of TV.
 It spotlights classic shows, shows that were cancelled too soon, cult hits, never-aired pilots and more.

-- Keep Austin Weird Festival – This festival in late June, June 25 in 2016, is aimed at “keeping the weird tradition going strong.”
+- Fun Stop 5k & Fest – This festival in late June is aimed at “keeping the weird tradition going strong.”
 It starts with a 5k fun run and is followed by a variety of local food vendors with delicious offerings, live music, games and entertainment.
 Costumes are encouraged, and the weirder the better.